iweld/SQL_Coding_Challenge/README.md

 This project is an opportunity to flex your SQL skills and prepare for the role of a Data Analyst.
 This project was inspired by the [Braintree Analytics Code Challenge](https://github.com/AlexanderConnelly/BrainTree_SQL_Coding_Challenge_Data_Analyst) and was created to strengthen your SQL knowledge.

-:grey_exclamation: If you find this repository helpful, please consider giving it a :star:.
-Thanks! :grey_exclamation:
+:exclamation: If you find this repository helpful, please consider giving it a :star:.
+Thanks! :exclamation:

 :exclamation: Note :exclamation:

-This is **NOT** an MS Excel/Google Sheets/Tableau/PowerBi exercise.
-All of the tools mentioned are important/necessary in Data Analytics, however, this project is meant to measure your technical abilities with SQL.
+This project is meant to measure/guage your technical abilities with SQL.

 * All work should be done in SQL.
 * Create an SQL database and tables using the CSV files located in [./csv_data/](source_data/csv_data/)